 Cannabis resins and concentrates may be produced from the finished plant material of one or more cultivation batches.
-If the finished plant material fails to meet a required testing requirement, but the finished plant material is not dispensed to a patient, then it may be used to derive resins and concentrates.
+If the finished plant material fails to meet a required testing requirement, but the finished plant material is not dispensed to a consumer or patient, then it may be used to derive resins and concentrates.
 The resins and concentrates may be dispensed as long as they meet the respective concentration limit identified in Section 7.0.
-Each production batch of cannabis resin or concentrate must be given a sequential identifier for product tracking and labeling.
-The RMD must keep records of the marijuana cultivation batch(es) used for each production batch, and include the manufacturing/processing batch number on product labels.
+Each production batch of Cannabis resin or concentrate must be given a sequential identifier for product tracking and labeling.
+The Licensee must keep records of the Marijuana cultivation batch(es) used for each production batch, and include the manufacturing/processing batch number on product labels.

-Testing requirements for cannabis resins and concentrates are summarized in Exhibit 2.
+Testing requirements for Cannabis resins and concentrates are summarized in Exhibit 2.
 Because these products may be made only from plant material that has already tested below limits for pesticides, testing for these contaminants is not required again.
-However, cannabis concentrates must be tested for metals, as well as residual solvents if solvents were used in their production.

-Specifically, testing is required for any solvent used to make a cannabis concentrate production batch.
+However, Cannabis concentrates must be tested for metals, as well as residual solvents if solvents were used in their production.
+If Cannabis concentrates are produced or extracted with solvent free processes, a solvent screening is not required.
+Specifically, testing is required for any solvent used to make a Cannabis concentrate production batch.

-All cannabis resin or concentrate production batches intended for distribution to patients as finished medical marijuana products must be tested for bacteria, fungi, and mycotoxins.
-Testing for these biological contaminants is not required for cannabis resin or concentrate production batches that will be used only to manufacture MIPs.
+All Cannabis resin or concentrate production batches intended for distribution to consumers and patients as finished Marijuana products must be tested for bacteria, fungi, and mycotoxins.
+Testing for these biological contaminants is not required for Cannabis resin or concentrate production batches that will be used only to manufacture MIPs.

-If required testing finds that a production batch of cannabis resin or concentrate exceeds any applicable contaminant limit (see Section 7.0), the production batch cannot be dispensed as a finished medical marijuana product.
+If required testing finds that a production batch of Cannabis resin or concentrate exceeds any applicable contaminant limit (see Section 7.0), the production batch cannot be dispensed as a finished Marijuana product without first being reanalyzed and/or remediated followed by additional required contaminant screening to ensure compliance .